 Reaching a Diagnosis

-During the final phase of our neuropsychological testing in New York, the psychologist pores over all the information they have to determine the outcome.
+During the final phase, the psychologist pores over all the information they have to determine the outcome.

 Therefore, it's important to consider all of the following aspects in relation to one another:

 The last step in the evaluation is the written report.
-Here, the psychologist will provide a full description of their findings and suggestions for treatment, therapy, or further testing.
+Here, the psychologist will provide a full description of their findings as well as suggestions for treatment, therapy, or further testing.

 Testimonial